junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-AURB-whole-novel.md

 > Dean notices Cas's still hurt, reach out to use his saliva/power to heal him.
 Cas amazed.
 >
 > Dean talks for the first time, calling Cas's name, very difficultly but trying very hard to talk.
 Surprise Cas even more, Cas almost crying.

->
-> Come night, it's dry and cold.
+> The night comes, it's dry and cold.
 Cas can't sleep, notices Dean's shivering and weaker, temperature too different from his habitat.
 Cas covers him with his jacket, holding him to give him warmth.
 >
 > When they're lying there, they look at each other.
 Dean touches Cas's cross necklace, clearly asking about it.
 Cas murmurs talking to him about himself, about his worry, his awe, his faith of God, most people's opinion about faith, this research center and project contents, his debates of leaving, his hesitation about greater good.
 >